Continuous-BitWars/website/docs/index.md

   Then set the token, team name, and namespace in your fork of a player in GitHub CI/CD.
   [See the quick introduction](./github-cicd.md).

-If you havne't worked with Kubernetes before, you can also take a look at [our brief introduction to `kubectl`](./kubernetes.md).
+If you haven't worked with Kubernetes yet, you can also take a look at [our brief introduction to `kubectl`](./kubernetes.md).
 For example, you can use `kubectl` to follow the logs of your player on the cluster.

 ## Links